andrenarchy/stellar-observatory/README.md

 Stellar Observatory is a Python package for analyzing the Stellar network.
 It contains experimental and non-optimized code that is used for conduction research on quorums, quorum slices, and other aspects of the Stellar network.

+This work is supported by a research grant in the [Stellar academic research program](https://www.stellar.org/stellar-academic-research-program/) of the [Stellar Development Foundation](https://www.stellar.org/).

 ## Installation

 ```